DETAILED ACTION

 determining to disengage at least a portion of the driveline of the vehicle when the driveline of the vehicle is engaged and when the difference between the first vehicle acceleration and the second vehicle acceleration is above a second threshold (see Paras.
 0015, 0020, 0061-62, and 0068-74).

-Roudeau teaches wherein determining whether or not the vehicle can be controlled in accordance with the obtained acceleration condition using the set of auxiliary brake comprises detecting that there is an absence of a requested load of the engine of the vehicle (see Paras.
+Roudeau teaches wherein determining whether or not the vehicle can be controlled in accordance with the obtained acceleration condition using the set of auxiliary brakes comprises detecting that there is an absence of a requested load of the engine of the vehicle (see Paras.
 0003 and 0036).

-Regarding claim 8, Heim, as modified, teaches the method of claim 7.
+Regarding claim 8, Heim as modified teaches the method of claim 7.

 Roudeau teaches wherein detecting that there is an absence of a requested load of the engine of the vehicle comprises: by the processor device, detecting that an accelerator pedal of the vehicle is in a released state (see Para.
 0088, “complete release of the accelerator pedal”).